falcosecurity/plugins/docs/best-practices.md

 There's no silver bullet for this problem, and the solution strictly depends on the use cases of your plugin.
 However, there are some principles you can follow.

-- The init configuration should contain information that is used during the whole plugin lifecycle and that is used across both field extraction and event generation
+- The [init configuration](https://falco.org/docs/configuration/#plugins) should contain information that is used during the whole plugin lifecycle and that is used across both field extraction and event generation
 - The init configuration is the right place for structured data.
-In fact, in most cases plugins accept JSON strings as a configuration, and also expose a schema describing/documenting the expected data format (see [`plugin_get_init_schema`](https://falco.org/docs/plugins/plugin-api-reference/#const-char-plugin-get-init-schema-ss-plugin-schema-type-schema-type-required-no) for more details)
+In fact, in most cases, plugins accept JSON strings as a configuration and also expose a schema describing/documenting the expected data format (see [`plugin_get_init_schema`](https://falco.org/docs/plugins/plugin-api-reference/#const-char-plugin-get-init-schema-ss-plugin-schema-type-schema-type-required-no) for more details)
-- The open parameters should contain information that is only relevant for opening a specific event source, and their lifecycle ends at the invokation of `plugin_close()`
+- The open parameters should contain information that is only relevant for opening a specific event source, and their lifecycle ends at the invocation of `plugin_close()`
-- The open parameters should contain minimal and non-structured information, such as an URI or a resource descriptor string.
-This is the reason why the framework does not support any schema definition for open parameters, and treats them as a opaque string.
-Ideally, if more than one parameter is required to open a data source, comma-separated string contatenation is preferrable than structured data formats such as JSON
+- The open parameters should contain minimal and non-structured information, such as a URI or a resource descriptor string.
+This is the reason why the framework does not support any schema definition for open parameters and treats them as an opaque string.
+Ideally, if more than one parameter is required to open a data source, comma-separated string concatenation is preferable to structured data formats such as JSON

 ## Secret Management

 An important decision during plugin development is how secrets are managed.
 It's common to manage connections to external services, authenticate with credentials, or use private tokens.
-Plugins accept user-defined values only through the init configuration or the open parameters.
+Plugins accept user-defined values only through the [init configuration](https://falco.org/docs/configuration/#plugins) or the open parameters.
 In general, you shouldn't pass secrets directly inside the init configuration or the open parameters.
-Instead, there are few guidelines you can follow in order to ensure that your secrets are managed safely in the plugin framework.
+Instead, there are a few guidelines you can follow in order to ensure that your secrets are managed safely in the plugin framework.

 ### Don't